wcm-io-devops/eclipse-maven-plugin/README.md

 In our wcm.io and other Maven-based projects we usually use both m2e Integration and the Maven Eclipse Plugin.
 The Maven Eclipse Plugin is used to generate project-specific eclipse settings files and further files for Checkstyle, Findbugs and PMD based on a global build tools artifact defined a parent POM like `io.wcm.maven:io.wcm.maven.global-parent`, see [Global Parent](http://wcm.io/tooling/maven/global-parent.html) documentation for details.

-So we maintain a fork of the original plugin here and publish it unter Apache 2.0 license within the wcm.io DevOps project.
+So we maintain a fork of the original plugin here and publish it under Apache 2.0 license within the wcm.io DevOps project.

-This fork includes the patch from [MECLIPSE-641](https://issues.apache.org/jira/browse/MECLIPSE-641) which was never applied to the original code base, but is important for pregenerating the eclipse project settings.
+This fork includes the patch from [MECLIPSE-641](https://issues.apache.org/jira/browse/MECLIPSE-641) which was never applied to the original code base, but is important for generating the eclipse project settings.

 To use this in your projects update all your POMs to use